What is Family Law?

 2. To establish alimony

-It's critical that children remain able to benefit from both parents' financial resources after a divorce.
+It's critical that children remain able to benefit from both parents' financial resources after a divorce or separation.
 Although alimony is frequently the first topic of dispute, the law establishes numerous extremely specific guidelines.

 In order to determine the right amount of alimony or child support for your circumstances, a family lawyer can evaluate your needs.